scipy-conference/scipy_proceedings/papers/paul_miles/paul_miles.rst

 Radiation Source Localization
 -----------------------------
 Efficient and accurate localization of special nuclear material (SNM) in urban environments is a vitally important task to national security and presents many unique computational challenges.
 A realistic problem requires accounting for radiation transport in 3D, using representative nuclear cross-sections for construction materials, and simulating the expected interaction with a network of detectors.
-The details of this research are discussed elsewhere :cite:`miles2019radiation`.
+The details of this research are discussed elsewhere :cite:`miles2019radiation`, and the basic.
 For the purpose of this proceeding, we will simply focus on the MCMC implementation.

 We can utilize MCMC methods in inferring the source location and intensity, providing us with the posterior estimates.
 Given the challenges of modeling the radiation transport physics in 3D, it is extremely useful to visualize the potential source locations in light of the underlying uncertainty.

 .. figure:: figures/annarbor_python.png